persteenolsen/pso-gatsby-blog-one/src/posts/2026-06-07-python-fastapi-auth-ai-agent-one.md

   - llm
 ---

-Python FastAPI with JWT Auth serving a ReAct-inspired AI agent system using LangChain - hosted at Vercel Cloud using Serverless Functions
+Python FastAPI with JWT Auth serving a ReAct-inspired AI agent system - hosted at Vercel Cloud using Serverless Functions

 The AI agent system is built with LangChain and follows a lightweight ReAct-inspired flow.
-A simple router determines when to use a Wikipedia tool, and the retrieved context is passed to the model to generate the final answer
+A simple router determines when to use a Wikipedia tool, and the retrieved context is passed to the model to generate the final answer using a minimal of Langchain

 <p><a href="https://fastapi-jwt-auth-ai-agent-one.vercel.app/docs" target="_blank" title="FastAPI JWT Auth and an AI Agent">Try the demo by OpenAPI...</a></p>

-A Starter FastAPI + JWT Auth + AI Agent system + Groq + LLM + Langchain + OpenAPI / Swagger - secured by HTTPS
+A Starter FastAPI + JWT Auth + AI Agent system + OpenAPI / Swagger - secured by HTTPS

 During the development process, I used ChatGPT for assisting with code generation and Github Copilot for code inline suggestion